franciscop/form-mate/readme.md

 - Disable the form while it's submitting to avoid double-submit.
 - Provide `autoReset` to clear the form when the onSubmit callback has finished successfully.
 - [Error handling](#onerror) neatly integrated with the above through the `onError` prop.
 You can do `onError={setError}`.
+- If you provide `encType="multipart/form-data"`, the callback will receive an instance of `FormData` instead of a plain object.
+This makes it easy to submit files with `fetch()`, Axios, etc.

 ## onSubmit